The Modern Revenue Methodology for Education Firms.

 Education Doesn't Buy Like Other Markets.

-The traditional B2B playbook — high-velocity outbound, single-threaded champions, quarter-end pressure — collapses inside a school system.
+The traditional B2B playbook, with its high-velocity outbound, single-threaded champions, and quarter-end pressure, collapses inside a school system.
 Education buying is collective, consequential, and slow on purpose.
-A methodology built for SaaS will not survive contact with a procurement office in April.

 Awareness